How Insolvency Works

 • distributing the money collected after paying costs.

-The Insolvency Practitioner’s work involves dealing with many competing interests, but usually their main duty is to look after the interests of creditors and the wider public interest.
-Although creditors can give details of their claims, Insolvency Practitioners will not agree the claims until they are sure that funds will be available.
+The IP’s work involves dealing with many competing interests, but usually their main duty is to look after the interests of creditors and the wider public interest.
+Although creditors can give details of their claims, an IP is unlikely to adjudicate the claims until they are sure that funds will be available.

-In some cases, the Insolvency Practitioner will give advice to someone in debt before a formal insolvency process begins.
+In some cases, the IP may give advice to someone in debt before a formal insolvency process begins.

-An IPA licensed Insolvency Practitioner is able to advise on, and undertake appointments in, all formal insolvency procedures, including liquidations, Company Voluntary Arrangements (CVAs), administration, receiverships, bankruptcy and Individual Voluntary Arrangements (IVAs).
+An IP who holds a full authorisation from the IPA is able to advise on, and undertake appointments in, all formal insolvency procedures, including liquidations, Company Voluntary Arrangements (CVAs), administration, receiverships, bankruptcy and Individual Voluntary Arrangements (IVAs).
+Alternatively, an IP may hold a partial authorisation, which entitles them to take appointments for either corporate or individual insolvencies only, rather than both types of legal person.

 Bankruptcy

-Bankruptcy is a formal personal insolvency option and involves proceedings following a petition to the court.
-The petition can be made by the individual or someone they owe money to (a creditor)
+Bankruptcy is a formal personal insolvency option and may involve proceedings following a petition to the court.
+Bankruptcy can be instigated by the individual or someone they owe money to (a creditor)

 Bankruptcy can impact on an individual’s property and other valuable belongings.
 Any funds realised from any sale are then shared among the creditors.